TroyChangfoot/TroyChangfoot/README.md

 **Full Stack Developer | Python · Django · React · Laravel · DevOps**

 I’m a South African full-stack engineer passionate about building clean, scalable systems that connect business logic with strong user experience.

-I’ve spent over a decade designing SaaS platforms, real-time APIs, and reward automation systems for fintech, telecom, and retail clients across Africa and abroad.
+With over a decade of hands-on development experience, I’ve built and maintained web platforms, APIs, and automation tools for fintech, telecom, and retail projects across Africa and abroad.

 💡 I enjoy working end-to-end — from database modeling and API design to responsive UIs and deployment pipelines — keeping things DRY, testable, and production-ready.